-Over the past century, Governments have tried finding ways in order to come to agreed reductions in military expenditures, or at least to be open about how much countries spend on their military.
-They did so in the League of Nations, and later in the UN.
-Early proposals in the UN focused on reducing expenditures of militarily important States, freeing up funds for development aid.
+Over the past century, governments have sought ways to reach a global agreement on reductions in military expenditures.
+Various proposals were discussed in the League of Nations, and later in the UN.
+Early proposals in the UN focused on reducing the expenditures of States with large militaries, and on freeing up funds for development aid.

 Proposals for cutting military spending did not materialize.
 However, they led to the development of the UN Standardized Instrument for Reporting Military Expenditures in 1981—later renamed United Nations Report on Military Expenditures (MilEx)—under which countries are encouraged to report on their military expenditures.

 The original goal of MilEx—to facilitate reduction of military expenditures—gradually gave way to another important goal: to increase transparency and build confidence among States.
 If States submit reports every year, MilEx will provide insight on military spending patterns and contribute to increased international trust and security.

 Sharing information on military expenditures is important for increasing trust between governments in all parts of the world.
 But having this information available is only the first step in confidence-building.
 As a follow-up measure, authorities from different countries may meet and discuss their respective military expenditures, e.g. within their regional contexts.
 UNODA stands ready to assist regional organizations in making such confidence-building talks a reality.